awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Cooldown`  <a name="cfn-as-scalingpolicy-cooldown"></a>
-The amount of time, in seconds, after a scaling activity completes before any further dynamic scaling activities can start\.
-If this property is not specified, the default cooldown period for the group applies\.
+The duration of the policy's cooldown period, in seconds\.
+When a cooldown period is specified here, it overrides the default cooldown period defined for the Auto Scaling group\.
 Valid only if the policy type is `SimpleScaling`\.
-For more information, see [Scaling Cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EstimatedInstanceWarmup`  <a name="cfn-as-scalingpolicy-estimatedinstancewarmup"></a>
 The estimated time, in seconds, until a newly launched instance can contribute to the CloudWatch metrics\.
-The default is to use the value specified for the default cooldown period for the group\.
+If not provided, the default is to use the value from the default cooldown period for the Auto Scaling group\.
-Valid only if the policy type is `StepScaling` or `TargetTrackingScaling`\.
+Valid only if the policy type is `TargetTrackingScaling` or `StepScaling`\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MetricAggregationType`  <a name="cfn-as-scalingpolicy-metricaggregationtype"></a>
 The aggregation type for the CloudWatch metrics\.
 The valid values are `Minimum`, `Maximum`, and `Average`\.
-By default, AWS CloudFormation specifies `Average`\.
+If the aggregation type is null, the value is treated as `Average`\.
 Valid only if the policy type is `StepScaling`\.
 *Required*: No
 *Type*: String